Optimal Denoising in Score-Based Generative Models: The Role of Data Regularity: Consequences

-We can interpret these different coefficients $\alpha_k$ in the light of our theoretical results.
-At the beginning of the reverse process, one is going from a noisy distribution to a sightly less noisy one.
-As noising regularizes the density, our finding shows that half-denoising is better.
-For the Euler discretization with noise schedule $\sigma(t) = \sqrt{t}$, we do have $\alpha_k = \frac{1}{2}$.
-For DDIM (and equivalently the Euler discretization with noise schedule $\sigma(t) = t$) if we assume that $\sigma(t_{k+1}) = \sigma(t_k) - \Delta\sigma$ with $ \Delta\sigma \ll \sigma(t_k)$, then we have $\alpha_k \approx \frac{1}{2}$.
 On the contrary, at the end of the reverse process, one is going from a noisy distribution to the target distribution, therefore the choice of the coefficient $\alpha$ should depend on what we know about the target density.
 For the Euler discretization with noise schedule $\sigma(t) = \sqrt{t}$, as the coefficients $\alpha_k$ are constant equal to $\frac{1}{2}$, our theoretical results suggest that this choice is best for a regular target density.
-For DDIM, or Euler with $\sigma(t) = t$, then $\alpha_k$ gradually shifts to $\alpha_{N-1} =\frac{\sigma(t_{N-1})}{\sigma(t_{N-1})+\sigma(t_N)} = \frac{\sigma(t_{N-1})}{\sigma(t_{N-1})+0} = 1$, which corresponds to full-denoising. \footnote{Note that this is coherent with the fact that DDIM is exact if the data distribution is a Dirac \citep{nakkiranStepStepDiffusionElementary2024}, a distribution for which full-denoising is also exact.} Our results suggest that this choice is best suited for a singular density, for example under the \emph{manifold hypothesis}.
+For DDIM, or Euler with $s(t)=1,\, \sigma(t) = t$ or $s(t)=1-t,\, \sigma(t) = t/(1-t)$, then $\alpha_k$ gradually shifts to

+which corresponds to full-denoising. \footnote{Note that this is coherent with the fact that DDIM is exact if the data distribution is a Dirac \citep{nakkiranStepbystepDiffusionElementary2024}, a distribution for which full-denoising is also exact.} Our results suggest that this choice is best suited for a singular density, for example under the \emph{manifold hypothesis}.

 When interpreting each step as $\alpha$-denoising, it appears that these design choices lead to different algorithms that may be more or less suited to certain target distributions.
 We believe that it would be interesting in future works to study whether it is possible to choose directly different time schedules for the coefficient $\alpha$.
 More generally, as the optimal $\alpha$ depends on the properties of the data distribution, it would be interesting to see if it could be fine-tuned in a data-dependent way.